 Images are the best way to communicate with people, as they can communicate a concept up to 60,000 times faster than text.
 So choosing the correct visual elements is important to draw visitors and keep them on your site.

 But in these times where stock images are readily available, paid or free, how much do you stand out in the crowd?

-Yes it’s tempting to purchase stock images to quickly use on your site.
+Yes, it’s tempting to purchase stock images to use on your site quickly.
 The only problem is that these images aren’t truly unique, as anybody has access to them.
 If you have the budget, we recommend hiring a photographer to create unique assets that stand out from the rest.

 You want to create a consistent experience for your users – general formatting, typography, images or your use of icons.